- Home ››

 How Government Initiatives Promote Environmental Responsibility

-Whilst many people can be stirred into action through persuasion, there are others who require a firm push through being forced to do or not to do something.
-Sometimes only the introduction and enforcement of legislation by governments can get individuals or businesses to change their ways.
+Whilst many people can be stirred into action through persuasion, there are others who require a firm push in order to get going.
+There are those out there who will only change through being forced to do (or not to do) something.
+Sometimes only the introduction and enforcement of legislation by governments can get individuals or businesses to alter their ways.

-These benefits for the environment come in a variety of different forms, whether it be a reduction in air pollution, keeping nearby watercourses clean and pure which is vital not only for the creatures living in it but also for animals (and people) who rely upon the water for drinking, or preserving habitats.
+These benefits for the environment come in a variety of different forms, whether it be a reduction in air pollution, or keeping nearby watercourses clean and pure.
+This is vital, not only for the creatures living in it, but also for animals (and people) who rely upon the water for drinking, or preserving habitats.

 So whilst governments are frequently and vociferously criticised for what is seen as meddling or nannying the inhabitants of a country, the introduction of legislation often provides a benefit for society as a whole, even if it angers and prevents some people from doing something which they enjoy or which they find easier than having to comply with the introduced legislation.
 In the United Kingdom and European countries, whilst many may resent not being able to just chuck all their rubbish into a single bin bag or use traditional light bulbs rather than energy saving ones which many people complain about the level of light they provide, it is still the case that the benefits for the environment have been enormous, even if this will not be much consolation for those who do not particularly care about the environment.